-Remember the good old days when 15-inch laptops were the gold standard?
-Well, those days might seem like a distant memory, but Dell hasn’t forgotten.
-The Inspiron 15 is still one of their best-sellers around the world, and today we’re checking out the latest model.
+Remember when 15-inch laptops were the king of the market?
+While some might think those days are behind us, Dell clearly hasn’t forgotten.
+The Inspiron 15 remains one of their global best-sellers, and today, we’re taking a closer look at the latest model.

 Specs of Dell Inspiron 15: